neil7057/pjl_host_system/README.md

 -   ####  Admin Testing
     -   Add Product
+        -   Product can be added via 'product management' link from accounts menu or django admin console.

     -   Amend product
+        -   Product can be editted from product and product-details pages or django admin console.

-    -   Delet product
+    -   Delee product

--   ####  Testing
-    -

-    -
+        -   Product can be deleted from product and product-details pages or django admin console.

 -   #### Search Function Testing
     -   By keyword
+        -   via the search bar.
     -   By category
+        -   Via the product menu/submenus.

 -   #### Links Testing

     Testing was performed to:

     -   Open each hyperlink on each page and check that it is a valid URL and opens in a new page.

     -   Checked on desktop, tablet and mobile.

     -   Footer Social Media Icons / Links

     Testing was performed:
     -   On the Font Awesome Social Media icons in the footer to ensure that each one opened in a new tab.

     -   Each item opened a new tab when clicked as expected and correct hover effect was present.

 -   #### Footer Contact Information

     -   The 'Send Me an Email' link opens the user's email client.

-### Further Testing

-*

 ### Bugs and Fixes

 *  Link to top button not active in footer.
     -   added z-index to bring to front.

-*   env.py not working for storing secret keys
-    -   used python dotenv and created root .env file

 *   Webhook not working with new secret key
     -   stripe test keys had also changed in admin

 *   Stripe payments not being recorded
-    -   Public key had changed in admin interface. .env updated with new key info.
+    -   Public key had changed in admin interface. env.py updated with new key info.

 *   makemigrations fails after django_countries install with error on 'pkg-resources'
     -   found solution online. install 'setuptools'

-*   django countries fails to integrate with 'len' error
-    -   online solution to replace syntax in order model
-    -   choices=CountryField().choices + [('', 'Select Country')]

 *   django allauth templates not inheriting from base.html on V 65.4.1
     -   manually added 'extend root base.html' to allauth base.html